 Here are 7 steps before implementing major change:

-Establish trust authority – I wrote about this principle HERE.
-Leaders shouldn’t attempt to implement change until they have enough trust of the people to solicit the support necessary for the change.
-You will need people to follow your leadership and that requires an established relationship of trust.
-Leaders need to be careful to not move until enough trust is in place for the size of the change.
+I wrote about this principle HERE.
+Leaders shouldn’t attempt to implement major change until they have enough trust of the people to solicit the support necessary for the change.
+You will need people to follow your leadership and this requires an established relationship of trust.
+Leaders need to be careful not to move until ample trust is in place for the size of the change – and knowing when this is in place takes years of practice and lots of people speaking into the process.
 This doesn’t mean people will trust, or even like, the change, but it does mean they have trust in the leader.

-Leadership – Make sure you get buy in from those who will most likely end up implementing the change.
-Personally, I’m seldom willing to move forward if the staff I’ve surrounded myself with doesn’t believe in the change.
+Make sure you get buy in from those who will most likely end up implementing the change.
+Personally, I’m seldom willing to move forward if the staff or key volunteers I’ve surrounded myself with don’t believe in the change.
 There may be times I need to vision cast better and help them see the need, but their support is critical if major change is going to be successful.

-Major questions answered – (Or a plan to get them.)
+(Or a plan to get them answered.)
 One of my goals is getting as many answers to questions as possible on the table before the change is implemented.
-We can never anticipate all the questions or scenarios that will arise, but the more we can address in advance the better prepared we will be to handle them when they do.
+We can never anticipate all the questions or scenarios which will arise, but the more we can address them in advance the better prepared we will be to handle them when they do.
 In each of the groups listed here, I always ask what questions are in the room and what questions they may sense others will have.

 Those are some of the steps I think through before making major change.
-As a pastor, I know God has called me to lead a church that will always need to be changing as the people we try to reach our changing.
+As a pastor, I know God has called me to lead a church – with an unchanging mission and message, which will always need to be changing methods as the people we try to reach our changing.
 Refusing to change simply diminishes our effectiveness and shortens our lifespan as a local church.
 The more I can do to prepare people for change, the more effective that change can be.